Is React JS Backend or Frontend

 Business Logic UI-level only Full backend logic

-SEO Handling Client-side; Server-side; strong limited
+SEO Handling Client-side; Server-side; strong

 This comparison clearly shows React belongs in the frontend category.